-Search advertising is essentially a competitive game in which marketers and advertisers continuously optimize their strategies in attempts to outrank each other.
-AdWords is Google’s search advertising platform, which allows you to manage search ad campaigns.
-Apart from being the most popular SEM platform worldwide, AdWords also offers flexible targeting options and advanced optimization capabilities.
+Search advertising is essentially a competitive game in which marketers and advertisers continuously optimize their strategies in attempts to outrank each other. is Google’s search advertising platform, which allows you to manage search ad campaigns.
+Apart from being the most popular SEM platform worldwide, Google Ads also offers flexible targeting options and advanced optimization capabilities.

 You want your ad to be placed front and center of your target market.
 But, when it comes to that coveted top spot on search engines, it’s not always that easy.
 Google looks at other factors such as your CPC bid and quality score to determine your ranking.
 As such, advertisers should be very careful in researching and selecting keywords to focus on.